 Several key findings were identified through this research, some of these findings include:

 - Prioritization practices vary significantly between MPOs,

 - The broader local context and the MPO’s unique planning environment and role influence the approaches used, and

 - Public involvement is imperative during these processes.

 The report developed for this project is intended to serve as a resource for MPOs attempting to address equity and access to opportunity in project prioritization processes.
-The full report can be found at https://ctedd.uta.edu/wp-content/uploads/2020/01/kris_final.pdf.
+View the full report online.
 For more information, contact Kristine Williams.